jlopenshaw41/book-library-api/book-library-api-write-up.md

 1. Run the following command to set up a new Docker MySQL container with a new database called 'book_library_mysql' then check it is running - you should see the container listed after running `docker ps`:

-`$ docker run -d -p 3307:3306 --name book_library -e MYSQL_ROOT_PASSWORD=secret mysql` (Change the password to your own :) )
+`$ docker run -d -p 3307:3306 --name book_library_mysql -e MYSQL_ROOT_PASSWORD=secret mysql` (Change the password to your own :) )

 `$ docker ps`

-2. Open MySQL Workbench, add a new MySQL Connection and configure the settings in the pop up window (I entered a name for the database and had to change the port to 3307 to make it work and I added my password to the keychain).
+2. Open MySQL Workbench, add a new MySQL Connection (click the little plus next to MySQL Connections) and configure the settings in the pop up window (I entered a name for the database and had to change the port to 3307 to make it work and I added my password to the keychain).

 ![MySQL Workbench setup screenshot]()